julien-f/csv2json/README.md

   -s <separator>, --separator=<separator>
     Field separator to use (default to comma “,”).

+  -t, --tsv
+    Use tab as separator, overrides separator flag.

   <input file>
     CSV file to read data from.
     If unspecified or a dash (“-”), use the standard input.